jessica6m/Learning-Python/README.md

 Sals_Shipping.py - program used to calculate shipping cost based on options available.
 Practice with Control Flow

 Grade_Book.py - program created to manage gradebook.
 Practice using Python List

+Pizza.py - program created to manage different pizzas.
+More practice with Python List